 Isa GBA Region

-The Isa GBA region covers approximately 8,223 square kilometers and is centred on the remote township of Doomadgee in north-west Queensland.
+The Isa GBA region covers approximately 8,223 square kilometres and is centred on the remote township of Doomadgee in north-west Queensland.
 The area is specifically defined for the GBA Program as the area that contains known unconventional hydrocarbon systems (shale gas) hosted in rocks of the Isa Superbasin.
 It is also the most likely area of the Isa Superbasin where future development of unconventional hydrocarbon resources (shale gas) could result in delivery of gas to the East Coast Gas Market.

 Rapid regional prioritisation (stage 1)